 Painting the Tortoise

 The tortoise is finally done – almost.
-This photo is really false advertising, since his paint is still drying.
 I’ll walk to the hardware store in a few minutes to buy the marine varnish I hope will protect him out in the wilderness near my pond.
 He’ll stay in the house until several coats of varnish are dry.
 Will he survive outside?
 I don’t know yet, but I’ll keep you posted.

 I painted the ploughshare tortoise in three steps.
 I guess you could call it four steps if you consider the time it took to find good reference photos.
 It was a bit confusing because I found photos of totoises with two strikingly different variations in the color patterns on their shells.
 I didn’t know why they were so different – do the patterns change as the tortoises grow older?
 Is it a sign of genetic diversity?
 (Seems hardly likely when there are so few left).
 Then I found this page, which may clear up the mystery.
 Some of the other websites I visited made no distinction between the Radiated Tortoise and the Ploughshare Tortoise.
 I hope I can trust this last page I found, because that’s the pattern I used for my tortoise.
 I guess it doesn’t matter all that much, but I did want it to be reasonably accurate.